soypat/lapack-debug/README.md

 # lapack-debug
 Setting up a LAPACK source debug environment on linux.
+Short demonstration of tutorial steps and debugging at [youtube (no audio)](https://www.youtube.com/watch?v=0eoKoBbCug8)

 ## Requirements
 1. **gfortran**